-The Coeur d’Alene Chamber of Commerce will hold Business After Hours on Thursday, June 22, from 5 to 6:30 p.m. at Pinot’s Palette, 728 N. Fourth, Coeur d’Alene.
-The networking event is free for chamber members, and registration isn’t required.
-For more information, visit bit.ly/2sv5Hwl.
+The Coeur d’Alene Chamber of Commerce will hold Business After Hours on Thursday, Aug.
+24, from 5 to 6:30 p.m. at the Human Rights Education Institute, 414 Mullan Road, Coeur d’Alene.
+The networking event is free.
+For more information, visit bit.ly/2uoL6GC.

 Startup Spokane, a program of Greater Spokane Incorporated, will host a number of office hours in the upcoming weeks at Startup Spokane Central, 610 W. Second.
-Michael Ebinger, director for the Washington State University Center for Innovation, will be available for office hours on Fridays, June 23 and June 30, from 9 to 11 a.m.
+Swiftwater Advisors will hold office hours on Thursday, Aug.
+17, from 3 to 5 p.m.
+Joel Hoff can help companies in the startup and emerging phases.
+Michael Ebinger, director for the Washington State University Center for Innovation, will be available for office hours on Fridays, Aug.
+18 and Aug.
+25, from 9 to 11 a.m.
 Ebinger is a resource for businesses looking to have a second set of eyes on business plans, and he also helps to develop new ideas for commercialized products and services.
-Stonebraker McQuary Insurance will hold office hours on Tuesday, June 27, from 2 to 4 p.m.
-Bjornson Law Offices will hold office hours on Wednesdays, June 28, and July 5, from 9:30 a.m. to 12:30 p.m.
+Concinnus Financial will hold office hours on Monday, Aug.
+21, from 1 to 3 p.m.
+Office hours are available for market- or business-specific research, putting together financial statements, and related topics.
+Stonebraker McQuary Insurance will hold office hours on Tuesday, Aug.
+22, from 2 to 4 p.m.
+Bjornson Law Offices will hold office hours on Wednesdays, Aug.
+23, and Aug.
+30, from 9:30 a.m. to 12:30 p.m.
 Jason Powell, of Bjornson Law Offices, advises startup companies.
-Financial Trex will hold office hours on Wednesday, June 28, from 2 to 4 p.m.
+Financial Trex will hold office hours on Wednesday, Aug.
+30, from 2 to 4 p.m.
 Denise Downey is a certified financial planner with more than 16 years of experience.
-Spokane Public Library will hold office hours on Thursday, July 6, from 1:30 to 3:30 p.m.
-Business librarian Mark Pond can assist startups with many critical needs.
-Swiftwater Advisors will hold office hours on Thursday, July 6, from 3 to 5 p.m.
-Joel Hoff can help companies in the startup and emerging phases.
 The office hours are free.
 For more information, visit bit.ly/24Px7ue.

-SCORE Spokane will hold two Wednesday workshops from 8:30 a.m. to 12:30 p.m. at 801 W. Riverside, Ste.
-444. QuickBooks Financial Management will be held on June 28.
-Attendees will be guided through using QuickBooks as a bookkeeping and financial management tool.
-They will also learn tips and shortcuts and have questions related to QuickBooks answered.
-How to Start a New Business will be held on July 5.
-The event will cover a step-by-step consideration of legal, tax, insurance, accounting, business planning, and funding topics that need to be addressed to successfully start a business.
-Registration for each workshop costs $25 per person in advance or $40 at the door.
+SCORE Spokane will hold QuickBooks Financial Management on Wednesday, Aug.
+23, from 8:30 a.m. to 12:30 p.m. at 801 W. Riverside, Ste.
+444. A QuickBooks expert will guide attendees through using the software as a bookkeeping and financial management tool.
+Attendees also will learn tips and shortcuts, and will be able to ask QuickBooks-related questions.
+Registration costs $25 in advance and $40 at the door.
 For more information or to register, visit scorespokane.org/workshops.